Year-End State and Local Tax Planning

 Telecommuting

-As the economy continues to evolve, widespread telecommuting, the looming economic downturn, and state budget shortfalls have increased the focus on state taxes.
+As the economy continues to evolve, widespread remote working and state budget shortfalls have increased the focus on state and local taxes.
 Although telecommuting raises many concerns, some of the central issues put into focus are:

 • State Payroll Withholding

 Nexus, with respect to telecommuting, is generally straightforward.
-An employee’s presence in a state creates nexus unless protected by P.L.
+An employee’s presence in a state creates nexus unless the company is engaged in activities that are protected by P.L.
 86-272.
 For income tax apportionment, in some states, the consequence of an employee working from a different state could affect sales sourcing, payroll, and the property factor.
-For example, the New York City UBT (for non-corporate entities) uses cost-of-performance sourcing, which can lower taxes if employees leave New York to telework in nearby states.
+For example, the New York City UBT (for non-corporate entities) uses cost-ofperformance sourcing, which can lower taxes if employees leave New York to telework in nearby states.
 Such sourcing is generally determined based on where the services are performed.

 This could result in double withholding requirements for the employer.
 Some of the key issues impacting payroll withholding decisions include: